Bloody Kisses: Bloody Kisses Digipak Edition (1994)

-Bloody Kisses - The Top Shelf Edition (2009 remastered & expanded edition)
+Bloody Kisses - The Top Shelf Edition (2009 remastered & expanded reissue)

-On May 5, 2009, Roadrunner Records re-issued a newly remastered version of Bloody Kisses known as Bloody Kisses - The Top Shelf Edition.
-This reissue included the original album remastered for the first time, along with a bonus CD of rarities and B-sides.
-The package also included expanded liner notes featuring additional photos and a brand new, exclusive interview with the band on the "making of" and the "legacy of" Bloody Kisses.
+On May 5, 2009, Roadrunner Records released Bloody Kisses - The Top Shelf Edition, a remastered and expanded reissue.
+This version features the original album’s first-ever remaster—handled in January 2009 by Grammy-winning engineer George Marino, who also mastered the original release—alongside a bonus CD of rarities and B-sides.
+The package is rounded out by expanded liner notes, additional photos, and an exclusive new interview with the band discussing the album's creation and enduring legacy.